Dr Susan Brannick (BA, MSc, PsychD, HCPC-REG, CPsychol)

-Hi, I am a clinical psychologist based in East Dulwich and Liverpool Street.
+Hi, I am a clinical psychologist based in East Dulwich and the City.
 I specialise in cognitive behaviour therapy and mindfulness based cognitive therapy.

 I help people who are struggling with a range of difficulties including anxiety, shame, low self-esteem, depression and relationship problems.
 I have extensive experience of working with people who find that earlier traumatic experiences are affecting life in the here and now.

 Using evidence based approaches; I work with clients to develop an individualised psychological understanding of the difficulties they are facing.
 This understanding can create the space for people to make changes to feel better and more connected in their lives.